ashritha6601/PythonProject/README.md

 - assign a confidence score to your matches Your algorithm should take no more than a few hours to run, ie you should not implement a brute force Order N^2 matching algorithm.

 **Deliverables**
-○ **Python code: **
+- **Python code: **
+  - EDA_and_Visualization.ipynb: contains EDA
-EDA_and_Visualization.ipynb  - contains EDA
+  - FinalCode.ipynb: contains EDA and algorithm for best matches
-FinalCode.ipynb - contains EDA and algorithm for best matches ○ Finalmatches.xlsx - csv that contains the match IDs and confidence score ○ presentation deck - Team 87 Group Project Presentation
+- Finalmatches.xlsx - csv that contains the match IDs and confidence score
+- Presentation deck - Team 87 Group Project Presentation